seacode/gmacs/docs/smbkc/smbkc.md

 $$\text{c) } F_{OFL} < F_{MSY} \text{ with directed fishery } F = 0, \quad \text{when } B/B_{MSY} \le \beta$$

-where $B$ is quantified as mature-male biomass $MMB_\text{mating}$, at mating with time of mating assigned a nominal date of Feb 15.
-Note that as $B$ itself is a function of the fishing mortality $F_{OFL}$ , in case b) numerical approximation of $F_{OFL}$ is required.
+where $B$ is quantified as mature-male biomass $MMB_\text{mating}$, at mating with time of mating assigned a nominal date of 15 February.
+Note that as $B$ itself is a function of the fishing mortality $F_{OFL}$, in case b) numerical approximation of $F_{OFL}$ is required.
 As implemented for this assessment, all calculations proceed according to the model equations given in Appendix A. In particular, the OFL catch is computed using equations A3, A4, and A5, with $F_{OFL}$ taken to be full-selection fishing mortality in the directed pot fishery and groundfish trawl and fixed-gear fishing mortalities set at their model geometric mean values over years for which there are data-based estimates of bycatch-mortality biomass.

-The currently recommended Tier 4 convention is to use the full assessment period, currently 1978-2015, to define a $B_{MSY}$ proxy in terms of average estimated MMB mating and to put $\gamma$ = 1.0 with assumed stock natural mortality $M$ = 0.18 yr-1 in setting the $F_{MSY}$ proxy value $\gamma M$.
+The currently recommended Tier 4 convention is to use the full assessment period, currently 1978-2015, to define a $B_{MSY}$ proxy in terms of average estimated $MMB_\text{mating}$ and to put $\gamma$ = 1.0 with assumed stock natural mortality $M$ = 0.18 $\text{yr}^{-1}$ in setting the $F_{MSY}$ proxy value $\gamma M$.
 The parameters $\alpha$ and $\beta$ are assigned their default values $\alpha$ = 0.10 and $\beta$ = 0.25.
-The $F_{OFL}$, OFL, and MMB in 2015 for 18 scenarios are summarized in Table 10.
-Figures 23 and 24 illustrate respectively the MMB and OFL probabilities in 2015 for scenarios 10 and 10-4 using the mcmc appproach.
+The $F_{OFL}$, OFL, and MMB in 2015 for 18 scenarios are summarized in Table 10XX.
+Figures 23XX and 24XX illustrate respectively the MMB and OFL probabilities in 2015 for scenarios 10 and 10-4 using the mcmc appproach.
 ABC is 80% of the OFL.

 OFL, ABC, retained catch and bycatches for 2015 are summarized for scenarios 10 and 10-4 below: